 The student has the right to return to the assistantship, within the original terms of the appointment, when able to resume duties.

-Before the completion of the leave of absence, the student must notify the academic program’s director of graduate school (DGS) and the Graduate School so that the re-entry process can be initiated.
+Before the completion of the leave of absence, the student must notify the academic program’s director of graduate studies (DGS) and the Graduate School so that the re-entry process can be initiated.